Adoni5/cnv_from_bam/README.md

 `pip install cnv_from_bam`

-The same `iterate_bam_file`  is available in python, accepting a path to a BAM file or a directory of BAM files, the number of threads (set to `None` to use the optimal number of threads for the machine), and the mapping quality filter.
+The same `iterate_bam_file`  is availabl e in python, accepting a path to a BAM file or a directory of BAM files, the number of threads (set to `None` to use the optimal number of threads for the machine), and the mapping quality filter.

 Example simple plot in python, you will need `matplotlib` an `numpy` installed (`pip install matplotlib numpy`)
 ```python